grsw7790/GSweeneyFinal/codeDoc.md

 }
 ```
 This function iterates through nested for loops to check different win conditions.
 It takes a color argument as we only want to check win after
-of the color that just took it's turn.
+of the color that just took its turn.
 There may be a way to reduce the number of for loops here however it runs as fast as needed and keeping the
-for loops seperate helps stay organized and know which win conditions you are checking when.
+for loops separate helps stay organized and know which win conditions you are checking when.

 ##### Important defines:
 ```C